 The main difficulty in implementing the GF semantics is the computation of the partial derivatives.
-A natural approach (as followed by [3]) is to manipulate symbolic representations of the generating functions and to use computer algebra for the derivatives, however this scales badly for the following reason: every observe $X_k = d$ statement in the program is translated to a d-th partial derivative.
+A natural approach (as followed by [4, 18]) is to manipulate symbolic representations of the generating functions and to use computer algebra for the derivatives.
+However this usually scales badly, as demonstrated by Winner et al. [27], because the size of the generating functions usually grows quickly with the data conditioned on.
+To see why, note that every observe $X_k = d$ statement in the program is translated to a d-th partial derivative.
 Since probabilistic programs tend to contain many data points, it is common for the total order of derivatives to be in the hundreds.
-The size of the symbolic representation of a function can (and typically does) grow exponentially in the order of the derivative: the derivative of the product of two functions $f \cdot g$ is $f' \cdot g + f \cdot g'$, a sum of two products, so the representation doubles in size.
+The size of the symbolic representation of a function can (and typically does) grow exponentially in the order of the derivative: the derivative of the product of two functions $f \cdot g$ is the sum of two products $f' \cdot g + f \cdot g'$ , so the representation doubles in size.
 Hence the running time would be $\Omega(2^d)$ where d is the sum of all observed values, which is clearly unacceptable.

 Instead, we exploit the fact that we do not need to generate the full representation of a GF, but merely to evaluate it and its derivatives.
-We implement our own automatic differentiation framework for this because existing automatic differentiation frameworks are not designed for computing derivatives of order greater than, say, 4 or 5.
+We implement our own automatic differentiation framework for this because existing ones are not designed for computing derivatives of order greater than, say, 4 or 5.
 In fact, it is more efficient to work with Taylor polynomials instead of higher derivatives directly.
-Winner et al. [23] already do this for the population model (with only one variable), and we extend this to our more general setting with more than one variable, requiring multivariate Taylor polynomials.
-In this approach, derivatives are the easy part (they can be read off the Taylor coefficients), but the composition of Taylor polynomials is the bottleneck.
-Winner et al. [23] use a naive $O(d^3)$ approach, which is fast enough for their single-variable use case.
+Winner et al. [27] already do this for the population model (with only one variable), and we extend this to our more general setting with multiple variables, requiring multivariate Taylor polynomials.
+In this approach, derivatives are the easy part as they can be read off the Taylor coefficients, but the composition of Taylor polynomials is the bottleneck.
+Winner et al. [27] use a naive $O(d^3)$ approach, which is fast enough for their single-variable use case.

-For n variables, naive composition of Taylor polynomials takes $O(d^{3n})$ time, where d is the sum of all observations in the program, i.e. the total order of differentiation, i.e. the degree of the polynomial.
+Running time For n variables, naive composition of Taylor polynomials takes $O(d^{3n})$ time, where d is the sum of all observations in the program, i.e. the total order of differentiation, i.e. the degree of the polynomial.
 Note that this is polynomial in d, contrary to the symbolic approach, but exponential in the number of variables n.
 This is not as bad as it seems because in many cases, the number of variables can be kept to one or two, as opposed to the values of data points (such as the models from Section 5).
 In fact, we exploit the specific composition structure of generating functions to achieve $O(d^3)$ for n = 1 and $O(d^{n+3})$ for $n \ge 2$ in the worst case, while often being faster in practice.
 Overall, our implementation takes $O(sd^{n+3})$ time in the worst case, where s is the number of statements in the program, d is the sum of all observed values, and n is the number of program variables (see Appendix C.3).